 We receive reimbursement for infusion therapy under the Medicare program.
 Coverage is limited based on the place of service, diagnosis, and method of drug delivery.
-In recent years, legislative and regulatory changes have resulted in limitations and reductions in reimbursement under government healthcare programs.
+In recent years, legislative and regulatory changes have resulted in limitations and reductions in reimbursement under the Medicare program.
 For example, the Cures Act, which Congress passed in December 2016, changed the payment methodology for certain infusion drugs under the Part B DME benefit.
 Significant reductions to the amount paid by Medicare for many infusion drugs took effect January 1, 2017.
 In addition, the Cures Act provides for the implementation of a clinical services payment under Part B for "qualified home infusion therapy suppliers."
 Under this new payment system, Medicare will reimburse home infusion therapy suppliers based on a single, all-inclusive rate.
 The services payment provision does not take effect until January 1, 2021.
 However, the Bipartisan Budget Act of 2018 provides for temporary transitional benefit payments, starting January 1, 2019, for Medicare Part B home infusion services.
-This temporary benefit will continue until January 1, 2021 when the services payment in the Cures Act takes effect.
+This temporary benefit will continue until January 1, 2021, when the services payment in the Cures Act takes effect.

 There are also more general efforts to reduce federal spending.
 For example, the Budget Control Act of 2011 (the "BCA") requires automatic spending reductions to reduce the federal deficit, including Medicare spending reductions of up to 2% per fiscal year, with a uniform percentage reduction across all Medicare programs.
-CMS began imposing a 2% reduction on Medicare claims in 2013.
+Centers for Medicare and Medicaid Services ("CMS") began imposing a 2% reduction on Medicare claims in 2013.
 These reductions have been extended through 2027.

-Approximately 8.4% and 6.9% of revenue for the three months ended March 31, 2018 and 2017 was derived from Medicare, respectively.
+Approximately 7.7% and 8.0% of revenue for the three months and six months ended June 30, 2018, respectively, was derived from Medicare.